China: Working and Living

-It is likely that your employer will assist you to find an apartment, something that you will find extremely difficult if you are on your own, except perhaps in Beijing, Shanghai, and Guangzhou, where there are agencies serving the expat market.
-Of course, expat salaries are such that in most parts of China you can expect to be able to afford upper-level accommodation.
+It is likely that your employer will help you to find an apartment, as this is very difficult for lone foreigners, except in the larger cities such as Beijing, Shanghai and Guangzhou, where there are agencies that serve the expat market.
+Of course, expat salaries are high enough in most parts of China that you should be able to afford upper-level accommodation.

 In Beijing, many expats live in one of a number of newly-built high-rise apartment blocks, some with pools and exercise facilities.
 There is no formal separation between the Chinese and foreign communities, but naturally they tend to cluster.
 The most popular district is Chaoyang, which has a metro and is home to many of the larger international firms.
 ‘Villas’ (detached houses) in gated communities in Shunyi, near the airport, are a popular choice for families with children, partly because there are two prominent international schools there, although the commute is a up to an hour at peak times.

 China is unusual in not taxing immovable property, and for nearly a decade the authorities have mooted changing this.
 Pilot projects were first launched in Shanghai and Chongqing in 2011 and have been repeated elsewhere.
 In the current year (2019), it has looked like a property tax would finally be introduced, but it has been put on hold again, with the government claiming that conditions are not currently suitable.

 The housing market has shown remarkable increases in recent years, actually hitting 25% in 2010, and in some areas, such as Shanghai, it has been overheating.
 The government has taken various steps to try to cool the market down.